wanataya/3d-aircraft-tracker/README.md

 ## features

-- interactive map powered by leaflet with real-time aircraft markers
+- interactive 3d globe powered by cesium.js with real-time aircraft visualization
 - live aircraft data with real-time position, altitude, speed, and heading
 - responsive design that works on desktop and mobile
 - auto-updates with live data streaming every 2 seconds